PyMVPA/PyMVPA/doc/source/devguide.rst

  * only new subclasses of MappedDataset + new Mappers (all other as improvements into the Dataset base class)?

-go into `mvpa/datasets/`
+go into `mvpa2/datasets/`

 Adding a new Classifier
 -----------------------

-To add a new classifier implementation it is sufficient to create a new sub-class of :class:`~mvpa.clfs.base.Classifier` and add implementations of the following methods:
+To add a new classifier implementation it is sufficient to create a new sub-class of :class:`~mvpa2.clfs.base.Classifier` and add implementations of the following methods:

 `__init__(**kwargs)`
     Additional arguments and keyword arguments may be added, but the base-class contructor has to be called with `**kwargs`!

 `_train(dataset)`
-    Has to train the classifier when it is called with a :class:`~mvpa.datasets.base.Dataset`.
+    Has to train the classifier when it is called with a :class:`~mvpa2.datasets.base.Dataset`.
 Successive calls to this methods always have to train the classifier on the respective datasets.
 An eventually existing prior training status has to be cleared automatically.
 Nothing is returned.

 `_predict(data)`
-    Unlike `_train()` the method is not called with a :class:`~mvpa.datasets.base.Dataset` instance, but with any sequence of data samples (e.g. arrays).
+    Unlike `_train()` the method is not called with a :class:`~mvpa2.datasets.base.Dataset` instance, but with any sequence of data samples (e.g. arrays).
 It has to return a sequence of predictions, one for each data sample.